Joint Account vs Shared Wallet: Key Differences (2026)

 -

-Shared wallet apps like the Partly app help track contributions and shared spending while keeping personal finances separate.
+Shared wallet apps like the Partly app make it easy to pay from a shared balance, track individual share of contributions and shared spending while keeping personal finances separate.

 -